garystafford/streaming-sales-generator/README.md

 [Google Cloud Dataproc](https://cloud.google.com/dataproc),
 and [Amazon Kinesis Data Analytics](https://aws.amazon.com/kinesis/data-analytics/).

-Here is a short [YouTube video](https://youtu.be/HWOcOFTnl9M) that demonstrates the generator.
+* Here is a short [YouTube video](https://youtu.be/HWOcOFTnl9M) that demonstrates the generator

-Here are some Spark Structured Streaming and batch [code samples](./streaming_examples) that consume and aggregate the real-time sales data from Kafka.
+* Here are some Spark Structured Streaming and batch [code samples](./streaming_examples) that consume and aggregate the real-time sales data from Kafka

-Here is an Apache Flink streaming [code sample](https://github.com/garystafford/flink-kafka-demo/) written in Java that also consumes the purchase topic's messages.
+* Here is an Apache Flink streaming [code sample](https://github.com/garystafford/flink-kafka-demo/) written in Java that also consumes the purchase topic's messages

 ## Highlights